ypaulsussman/learning-log/src/pages/blog/How Language Began (Everett).md

 ---

-Each of the three steps in the creation and transmission and understanding of speech has an entire subfield of phonetics, the science of sounds, dedicated to it.
+Each of the three steps in the creation and transmission and understanding of speech has an entire subfield of **phonetics**, the science of sounds, dedicated to it.
 1. The creation of sounds is the domain of the field of ‘articulatory phonetics’.
 2. The transmission of sounds through the air is ‘acoustic phonetics’.
 3. And the hearing and interpretation of sounds is ‘auditory phonetics’.